goldfish swimmingAbout me/this blog

 What works for me might not work for another person.
 But then again, it might.

 No matter what happened to you or what ills you’ve had to live through, if you’re in pain then you have a chance to heal.
+That is, if you’re willing to put in some very hard yards.

-Original intent vs current
+Original blog intent vs current

 I started writing this blog out of desperation.

 I’d stifled my grief, pain, fear and sadness for such a long time.
-I really needed a place to express what happened because for a long time I couldn’t talk about it, even to myself.
+I really needed a place to express what happened because for a long time I couldn’t talk about it, not even to myself.

 Through writing this blog, therapy, mediation, yoga and much self-inquiry, I’ve come to realise that the night I was assaulted did not occur in a vacuum.